 White mountain hares running

 Only a handful of British species turn white in winter to blend with the expected snow and hide from predators.
 The mountain hare is perhaps the most impressive and by November will have shed its brown coat to become blue-ish white.
-Obviously, this isn’t much help as a defence if there is no snow, but as Ellie Harrison found on 13 December’s show, it makes them much easier to see.
+Obviously, this isn’t much help as a defence if there is no snow, but it makes them much easier to see.

 Walk slowly but steadily along paths in upland areas and be prepared for a sudden burst of ghostly speed as the hare seeks a new place to lie low.